CleanroomMC/Website/docs/groovy-script/getting_started/groovy_log.md

 ## Interacting

-There are six main ways to add messages to the log file.
+There are seven main ways to add messages to the log file.
 Each has a different purpose and level of severity.

+The most basic way is calling `log(String)`, which logs the message on the info channel.

 When adding messages to the log via these methods, the time, side, log channel, currently loaded script, and currently running line